robisim74/qwik-speak/README.md

 - `timeZone` From the IANA time zone database
 - `units` Key value pairs of unit identifiers
 - `dir` Text direction: `'ltr' | 'rtl' | 'auto'`
+- `domain` In domain-based routing, set the default domain for the locale
+- `withDomain` In domain-based routing, set another domain for the locale

 ### Translation functions
 `TranslationFn` interface can be implemented to change the behavior of the library: